Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Model architecture

 We instantiate \combinedmodel~as an ensemble of two separately trained models -- one based on molecule editing and one on de-novo generation -- each designed to address specific limitations in their respective modeling classes.
 As the edit-based model can be implemented very efficiently, \combinedmodel~delivers inference cost comparable to a single de-novo model such as R-SMILES, however -- as seen in the later sections -- with superior predictive performance.

 \paragraph{Editing Model}

-Molecule-editing models are generally believed to stay closer to the data distribution due to reliance on symbolic transformations that have support in the training data, especially when the edits are limited to stricter reaction rules or templates.
-Even though they were the first ML-based retrosynthesis model, template classification continues to be a default choice in commonly used workflows.
-However, two limitations hinder these models at scale: (1) weights responsible for choosing the template are usually treated as free parameters, precluding representational transfer between templates; and (2) applying a selected template can produce more than one prediction due to multiple locations in the input molecule matching its left-hand side, and these alternatives are often not differentiated.
-Prior work has explored partial solutions to these challenges: (1) by using a template encoder to handle uncommon templates through transfer from similar ones~\cite{seidl2022improving}; and (2) by separately predicting the reaction centre to constrain template match~\cite{dai2019retrosynthesis,chen2021deep,sacha2023molecule} or by introducing a separate module to rank the final reactant sets~\cite{dai2019retrosynthesis}.
-However, narrowing the template application to a chosen reaction centre may not be enough to uniquely specify the reactants in case of symmetries (Figure~\ref{fig:loc_model}c).
+Molecule-editing models tend to stay closer to the data distribution due to reliance on symbolic transformations that have support in training data, especially when the edits are limited to stricter reaction rules or templates.
+Even though they were the first ML-based retrosynthesis model, template classification continues to be a default choice in contemporary workflows.
+However, two limitations hinder these models at scale: (1) weights responsible for choosing the template are treated as free parameters, precluding representational transfer between templates; and (2) applying a template can produce more than one prediction due to multiple matches in the input molecule, and these alternatives are not differentiated.
+Prior work has explored partial solutions: (1) by using a template encoder~\cite{seidl2022improving}; and (2) by separately predicting the reaction centre to constrain template match~\cite{dai2019retrosynthesis,chen2021deep,sacha2023molecule} or by introducing a separate module to rank the final reactant sets~\cite{dai2019retrosynthesis}.
+However, narrowing template application to the reaction centre may not be enough to uniquely specify the reactants due to symmetry (Figure~\ref{fig:loc_model}c).